Nonreciprocal Synchronization of Active Quantum Spins: Finite-size system

 \subsection{Steady-state correlations}

 We start the analysis of finite-size systems by considering the long-time limit of Eq.~\eqref{eq:master_spin}.
-For any finite number of spins, a unique steady-state density matrix is obtained.
-To analyze this state, we compute expectation values of operators $\expval{o} = \Tr[\rho o]$.
+For any finite number of spins, a unique time-independent steady-state density matrix is obtained.
+This is a general property of finite-size systems and contrasts the previous analysis in the thermodynamic limit, where a time-dependent state is obtained.
+To analyze the steady state, we compute expectation values of operators $\expval{o} = \Tr[\rho o]$.
 Since all spins within each species are identical, we can drop the index labeling the individual spins, e.g., $\expval{\sigma^z_{A}}=\expval{\sigma^z_{A,i}}$ or $\expval{\sigma^+_{A} \sigma^-_{A}}= \big\langle \sigma^+_{A,i} \sigma^-_{A,j}\big \rangle$ for $i\neq j$.
 The correlations within each species and between species are measurable by considering the output of the chiral waveguides, see \cref{eq:outlightfield}.

-The steady state respects the symmetries of the master equation, i.e., $U(1)$ symmetry and \PTsymm.
-As a result of $U(1)$ symmetry, expectation values that are affected by a global phase shift, such as $\expval{\sigma^+_{A}}$, vanish, while \PTsymm of Eq.~\eqref{eq:pt} enforces that the unique steady state is real valued.
-We compute the exact steady state of Eq.~\eqref{eq:master_spin} for small $N$.
+The steady state respects the symmetries of the master equation, i.e., \Usymm and \PTsymm.
+As a result of \Usymm, expectation values that are affected by a global phase shift, such as $\expval{\sigma^+_{A}}$, vanish, while \PTsymm of Eq.~\eqref{eq:pt} enforces that the unique steady state is real valued, namely

+Therefore, the expectation value of certain operators, such as $\sigma^+_A\sigma_B^-$, must also be real valued.
+We will find this to be important later on.

+We compute the exact steady state of Eq.~\eqref{eq:master_spin} for small numbers of spins up to $N=19$ (and $N=90$ for $V_-=0$ and $V_+ = V$, where all spins of both species are equal).
 For larger $N$, we resort to the cumulant expansion approximation, which allows to systematically include correlations up to a certain order~\cite{cumulants_kubo}.
-Here, we include an expansion to second and to fourth order, see \cref{app:finite_size calculations} for details.
+Here, we perform an expansion to second and to fourth order, see \cref{app:finite_size_calculations} for details.